 Ms. Southern-Heathcott is not independent because she has a material relationship with CU.
-She is an immediate family Not Independent member of the Executive Chair.
+She is an immediate family member of the Chair and Chief Executive Officer.
+Not Independent

 Ms. Southern-Heathcott is President & Chief Executive Officer of Spruce Meadows Ltd., an internationally recognized equestrian facility in Calgary, Alberta.
-As a former professional equestrian rider, Ms. Southern-Heathcott was a member of the Canadian Equestrian Team for nine years and competed in the 1996 Olympic Summer Games in Atlanta, Georgia.
+She is also a founding director and serves as Executive Chair and Chief Executive Officer of AKITA Drilling Ltd., an oil and gas drilling contractor with drilling operations throughout North America.
 Ms. Southern-Heathcott brings significant management and business experience to the Board and was appointed Vice Chair of the Board of Directors of Canadian Utilities and CU Inc. in March 2017 and of ATCO in November 2016.

-Ms. Southern-Heathcott is a founding director, and currently serves as Board Chair, of AKITA Drilling Ltd. Ms. Southern-Heathcott is also a Chair of Travel Alberta Board and serves on the Boards of ATCO Structures & Logistics Ltd., Sentgraf Enterprises Ltd., TELUS Calgary Community Board and is a member of the National Music Centre Benefit Committee.
+Ms. Southern-Heathcott is also Chair of Travel Alberta and serves on the Boards of ATCO Structures & Logistics Ltd., Sentgraf Enterprises Ltd. and TELUS Calgary Community Board.

 In 2010, Ms. Southern-Heathcott received her ICD.D certification from the Director Education Program of the Institute of Corporate Directors.
 In 2018, Ms. Southern-Heathcott was named an Honorary Lieutenant Colonel of the King's Own Calgary Regiment.

-In 2020, Ms. Southern-Heathcott was awarded a British Empire Medal by Her Majesty Queen Elizabeth II for services to British Equestrian, Military and Commercial interests in Alberta, Canada.
+In 2020, Ms. Southern-Heathcott was awarded a British Empire Medal by Her Majesty Queen Elizabeth II for services to British equestrian, military and commercial interests in Alberta, Canada.